iago1460/fast-deploy/README.md

     source .env
     docker-compose up -d

-Once all works, import the config from rpi and store it in a safe place
+Once all works, import the data from rpi and store it in a safe place

-    ./setup import_config
+    ./setup backup

 ## Disclaimer